Patently unreasonable

 In Toronto (City) Board of Education v.
 O.S.S.T.F., District 15, [1997] 1 S.C.R.
 487, at paras.
 41–48, the majority of the Supreme Court of Canada noted that the test for whether a decision under review is patently unreasonable is articulated differently for findings of fact and findings of law.
 For interpreting a legislative provision, the test was whether the decision under review "cannot be rationally supported by the relevant legislation and demands intervention by the court upon review".
 In the context of a decision interpreting a collective labour agreement, the patently-unreasonable test was held to mean that the court will not intervene unless the words of the collective agreement have been given an interpretation they cannot reasonably bear.

 When the reviewing court reviews the evidence that was before the original decision maker, on a question where the standard of review is patent unreasonableness, the reviewing court must determine whether "the evidence reasonably viewed is incapable of supporting the tribunal's findings" (para.
 48).

 In a recent decision The Owners, Strata Plan VR320 v Day, 2023 BCSC 364 at paras.
 70-71 the Supreme Court of British Columbia clarified:

 "To find the CRT’s interpretation patently unreasonable, there must be an immediately obvious defect – suggesting that there can only be one reasonable interpretation of the Second Resolution.
 This is not the case.
 Another reasonable interpretation could be that the special levy is due and payable on May 1, 2021, per the underlined phrase.
 It is also necessary to consider the context in which the Second Resolution was made.
 Even if the words were clear, a resolution cannot have an unlawful effect.
 It would be unlawful to allow for the Second Resolution to retroactively apply to Mr. Day – a former owner who did not have an opportunity to participate in discussions relating to the special levy purportedly established by the First Resolution – because such an interpretation contravenes the Ministerial Order."

+"Even if the court considers parts of the tribunal’s rationale to be flawed or unreasonable, so long as the decision as a whole is reasonable, no patent unreasonableness can be found."